geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 Not every company has just one domain; in fact, many companies have more than one domain.
 In this task, you will gain experience adding a domain; in this case, you will add a second domain for Adatum Corporation.
 When you add a domain to Office 365, it's called an accepted, or custom domain.
 Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).

 In your hosted lab environment, Adatum already has an existing on-premises domain titled **adatum.com**.
-In this lab, you will create a second domain for Adatum that is titled **XXYYZZa.xxxCustomDomainxxx.xxx**; you will replace **XXYYZZa** with the UPN name assigned to your tenant by your lab hosting provider, and you will replace **xxxCustomDomainxxx.xxx** with your lab hosting provider's custom domain name.
+In this lab, you will create a second domain for Adatum that will be titled **XXYYZZa.xxxCustomDomainxxx.xxx**; you will replace **XXYYZZa** with the UPN name assigned to your tenant by your lab hosting provider, and you will replace **xxxCustomDomainxxx.xxx** with your lab hosting provider's custom domain name.
 Your instructor will provide you with your lab hosting provider's custom domain name.

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.